 If you personally know a family fostering:

-Get background checked.
 I cannot think of anything more encouraging to a foster parent than to hear from a friend, “I would like to get background checked so I can serve you without restrictions.”
 Yes, you can do a whole lot without getting a background check, but you will be available in an emergency to do overnight care, regular transportation, or regular babysitting.
-Getting a background check doesn’t obligate you to anything, but it does allow you to be a family’s back-up in a pinch.
+Getting a background check from your state’s agency doesn’t obligate you to anything, but it does allow you to be a family’s back-up in a pinch.

 The most ideal arrangement is for you to do respite regularly (one weekend a month, every other Saturday afternoon) and with the same family.
-For instance, an older couple in our church watches our two foster kids for the weekend, once a month.
-This couple is now like an extra set of grandparents and our fosters adore them.
+For instance, an older couple in our church watched our two foster kids for the weekend, once a month.
+This couple became like an extra set of grandparents and our fosters adored them.

 In Oregon, you just have to fill out the official background check and you’re ready.
 You can get the forms from the foster family.